 tell vendors your other vendor’s ideas, see if they can collab & make your vision a reality

 Floral Decor: Wedding decorations give your event personality!
 This is what makes your day unique.
 You can portrait your personality with details like a luxurious table setting or lush florals.
 When you interview a floral designer, you must have a style in mind to let them know your expectations and see if they understand them.

-Entertainment: Your wedding guests will spend most of the time on the dance floor, so you need to find the right entertainer to keep everyone out of their seats.
+Entertainment: Your wedding guests love making requests & spending time on the dance floor.
+You need to find the right entertainer to keep everyone out of their seats.
 Whether you prefer a wedding DJ or a live music band, you must take care of this early in the process because what would it be of your wedding without all-time classic and current tunes?

-Lighting: Once you know what your wedding venue & catering services includes, you need to decide which elements to rent.
-It could be a centerpiece couch for a sweetheart table, specialty linens, or customizable lighting.
+Lighting: Once you have interviewed your wedding venue & know what your catering services includes, you need to decide which elements to rent.
+It could be a centerpiece couch for a sweetheart table, specialty linens or wireless uplighting.

 Sometimes you need to add a special touch to your already beautiful venue, and you can achieve it with easy to setup DIY rentals.
-For example, if you want to make your outdoor venue look cozy and warm, you should rent string lights for wedding; it will change your atmosphere to make it more inviting.
+For example, if you want to make your outdoor venue look cozy and warm, rent string lights for wedding.
+This changes your atmosphere making it more inviting.

 Draping: For couples who want to add a space for guests to take pictures or maybe to hide a wall , DIY draping for wedding is ideal.
 You can rent straight pipe and drape for simple projects or hide doors and pillars with free-standing corner draping.
 The sky is the limit, and the best part of all is you will not spend thousands by DIY.